 - Sub sandwich restaurant: choose a small (ie. six inch) sub with lean protein (grilled chicken, turkey), plenty of vegetables, and a lite or oil-based dressing.

 - Mexican restaurant: choose a burrito without rice, with plenty of vegetables, and with lean protein (beans or chicken) or choose tacos with lean protein (fish, chicken, or beans) and plenty of vegetables.
 For a topping pick just one of the following: cheese, sour cream, or guacamole.

 Enjoy your meal: Sit down while you eat.
 Fast food is known as a meal on the go.
 Many people eat in their cars or while doing another activity.
 If you are distracted, you may not pay attention to how much food you are eating, and you may eat much more than you need.
 Sit down at the restaurant you visit and pay attention to your meal.
 If you can’t sit, eat just a little and save the rest for later.
 That way you won’t be starving once you have the chance to sit and finish your meal, and you’ll be less likely to overeat.

 Where can I find nutrition facts about fast food?

-Most fast food and restaurant chains also offer free nutrition information online.
+Most fast food and restaurant chains also offer nutrition information online.
 Use a search engine to find the company’s web page.
-There is usually a link to the nutrition section on the home page where you will find nutrition facts, including fat, cholesterol, sodium, protein, calories, and more.
+There is usually a link to the nutrition section on the home page where you will find nutrition facts, including fat, cholesterol, sodium, protein, calories, and more for each product.
 Many of these menus are now interactive as well, so you can preview your plate and modify it to be more nutritious.
 Take a look at this information to help you make healthier choices when eating out.
 If you don’t have time or access to a computer, many restaurants offer nutrition pamphlets in the restaurant or have a way of pointing out healthier options on their menus.